-Blackall, a rural town of 1400 people, is in central-western Queensland, between Longreach and Charleville and 500 km south-west of Rockhampton.
+Blackall, a rural town, is in central-western Queensland, between Longreach and Charleville and 500 km south-west of Rockhampton.
 It was named after Samuel Blackall, soldier and Governor of Queensland (1868-71).
 Blackall was the administrative centre of the shire of the same name, and continues that function with the Blackall and Tambo Regional Council (2008).

 Blackall is situated on the Barcoo River, in an area explored by Thomas Mitchell in 1846 and Augustus Gregory in 1858 and thus known by the 1860s to be both favourable to grazing and desolate in drought.
 Pastoral settlement was active in the 1860s, and a rudimentary village settlement evident by 1867.
 Local government was established in 1879 with the Kargoolnah division, headquartered in Blackall.
 By 1877 the town had upwards of seven hotels, seven stores, several tradespeople and a school (opened that year).
 The town's newspaper, the Barcoo Independent, began publication in 1889.
 During the 1880s some of the large pastoral runs were subdivided for selection for grazing and dairying.
 There was a run of fairly good seasons, and the drilling of Queensland's first artesian bore at Blackall in 1885 brought relief to thirsty stock.
 At the end of the 1890s the 'federation drought' took hold, followed by flooding of the Barcoo in 1906.
 Nevertheless, provision against the vagaries of the surface water supply was made by the sinking of further bores and construction of tanks.

 By 1903 the town's population had passed 750.
 The Australian handbook of that year described it thus: